Lao Lao has been translated into French, Italian, Spanish, Danish and Korean. Above are some of the different covers.

 "This is a beautiful Chinese Tale - new, yet somehow full of a sense of the traditions of ancient Chinese stories.
 It works across the currriculum: it reflects the culture of China; offers practical art activities; ideas for work on communication; thoughts about the danger of greed and most importantly a good story in both Chinese and English"

 The story is inspired by the Chinese craft of papecutting.
-Here is the template of the butterfly for you to download and try for yourself.

 A gallery of some of my favourite dragons!